AdobeDocs/pass.en/help/accountiq/work-with-segments.md

 ---
 title: Work with segments
 description: Understanding and using segments.
 Learn how to create and manage a segment.
+exl-id: 01431437-55f5-464d-8ee4-7a79ec553e4f
 ---
 # Work with segments {#work-with-segments}